PrestaShop/docs/src/content/1.7/modules/sample_modules/order_view_page_new_hooks/module-base.md

 Now we can install the module through PrestaShop Back Office `Modules\Module Catalog`.
 In the search box type `Demo`, click `Enter` and then you should see the module with name `Demo view order hooks` suggested for Installation.
 Click `Install`, you should see the green box at the top right corner telling you about the success!

+Let's go to create `Signature card` and `Additional action buttons`, I am getting excited now!